Katseye: 2024–2025: SIS (Soft Is Strong) and Beautiful Chaos

-The full EP, titled SIS (Soft Is Strong), was released on August 16.
+The full EP, SIS (Soft Is Strong), was released on August 16.
 With five tracks, the EP debuted at number 119 on the Billboard 200 as Katseye landed atop the Emerging Artists chart.
 In support of the EP, the group embarked on an Asian tour, which began in South Korea on September 12.
-Megan would refrain from touring from September 21, owing to her back injury.
-On November 14, Katseye released "Flame", the theme song for the Netflix animated series Jentry Chau vs. The Underworld.
+Megan stopped touring on September 21, owing to a back injury.
+On November 14, Katseye released "Flame", the theme song for the Netflix animated series Jentry Chau vs. the Underworld.

-On March 7, 2025, ahead of the announcement of any new music, Katseye was added to the lineup of Wango Tango 2025, scheduled for May 10.
+On March 7, 2025, before any new music was announced, Katseye was added to the lineup of Wango Tango, scheduled for May 10.
 They were then added to the lineup of Lollapalooza in Chicago, scheduled for August 3.
 Katseye released a new single, "Gnarly", on April 30, which became their first entry on the Billboard Hot 100.
 The song was released as the first single from their second EP, Beautiful Chaos.
 On June 6, Katseye released a remix of "Gnarly" featuring rapper Ice Spice.
 On June 20, they released "Gabriela", the EP's second single.
 The track was accompanied by a music video styled as a telenovela and featured a cameo from actress Jessica Alba.
 Co-written by Charli XCX, "Gabriela" was described as a contemporary twist on Dolly Parton's "Jolene".

 On June 27, Beautiful Chaos was released, alongside a music video for the EP's third single, "Gameboy".
-The EP debuted in the fourth spot of the Billboard 200, their first entry in the top ten of the chart.
+The EP debuted at number four on the Billboard 200, their first entry in the top ten of the chart.
 On November 7, Katseye earned nominations for Best New Artist and Best Pop/Duo Group Performance (for "Gabriela") at the 68th Annual Grammy Awards.
-That same month, they embarked on their first concert tour titled The Beautiful Chaos Tour, where they debuted a new song titled "Internet Girl".
+That same month, they embarked on the Beautiful Chaos Tour, their first concert tour.
+On the tour, they debuted a new song titled "Internet Girl", which was officially released on January 2, 2026.
+The single received polarized reactions, with some critics praising its "campy" and satirical approach to internet culture, while others criticized its heavy use of stylized production and lyrics.
+Commentary surrounding the track highlighted concerns that the group's songs prioritize shock value and viral marketing over artistic showcase or cohesion, with some questioning whether their music reflects artistic intent or label-driven decisions.